Student Loans for Bad Credit

 What is the process of applying for loans if I have bad credit?

 Students with a below average credit score may find it difficult to get a student loan.
 To counteract this issue, the federal government provides certain need-based student loans that have simple eligibility criteria.
-To apply for these loans, all students are required to fill out a FAFSA form online.
+To apply for these loans, all students are required to fill out the FAFSA.
 Head over to fafsa.ed.gov for more information.

 Can you list bad credit student loan options?

 If you do not have a good credit score and are looking for loans, the best option would be to apply for federal student loans.
 These loans are need-based and require no credit check.
-A few of the most popular federal student loans available include the Perkins loan, Direct loan, GradPLUS loan, and Parent PLUS loan.
-To apply for these loans, simple fill out a FAFSA form online.
+A few of the most popular federal student loans available include the Direct loan, GradPLUS loan, and Parent PLUS loan.
+To apply for these loans, complete the FAFSA.

 Since I have a low credit score, should I apply for poor credit student loans?

 If you have a low credit score, the best loan option for you is federal student loans.
 These loans are funded by the federal government and are easy to apply for.
-No matter what your credit score is, you will be eligible as long as you demonstrate a need for financial help.
-To apply for these loans, fill out a FAFSA form online.
+No matter what your credit score is, you will be eligible as long as you apply.
+To apply for these loans, fill out the FAFSA.
 You can find that form at fafsa.ed.gov.

 While searching for school loans for students with bad credit, I came across consolidation options.
 What is consolidation?

-Consolidation is basically a program that combines multiple students loans into a new single loan with a single monthly payment.
+Consolidation, or refinance, is a program that combines multiple students loans into a new single loan with a single monthly payment.
 This is a useful program for students who have taken out more than one loan and have difficulty managing the multiple loan payments every month.

 As I was reading about school loans with bad credit, I saw an article about PLUS loans.
 What are these?